Tawnygoody/Fastara/README.md

     in italics, with a yellow background.
 This is to further engage the user.
     - The ingredients and method columns are split unevenly, with the method column being wider on larger devices, as this tends to have more content than the ingredients column.
-The dark background of the ingredients column provides a nice contrast and clearly separates the ingredients from the method.
+The dark background of the ingredients column provides a nice contrast and separates the ingredients from the method.
     - At the bottom of the page is a variety of buttons.
 Which buttons are shown varies according to the user and which user uploaded the recipe: